Studying Abroad Within Your Budget

 |Tokyo, Japan = $31,453||Akita, Japan = $15,581|

 You may also wish to consider a program in a non-traditional location (such as Latin America or Asia), as some destinations within these regions have lower costs of living that can decrease the overall program cost.

-On exchange programs a CU-Boulder student pays the equivalent of CU-Boulder in-state tuition, saving you a size-able amount in instructional costs compared to many other programs.
+On exchange programs a CU-Boulder student pays roughly the equivalent of CU-Boulder in-state tuition, saving a sizeable amount in instructional costs compared to many other programs.
 See the table below for examples of countries/regions where exchange programs can help you save!
 (Estimates are total cost for a semester program).

 |Country/region||Exchange program||Non-exchange program|

 Admission as an exchange recipient can be competitive for certain programs.
 Talk to a CU Study Abroad Advisor to learn more about how exchange programs work, and the available opportunities around the world.
-Exchange program applicants should ALWAYS apply for a CU-Boulder scholarship if they hope to be seriously considered for an exchange position.
+Exchange program applicants should ALWAYS apply for a Buffs Abroad scholarship if they hope to be seriously considered for an exchange position.

-Summer study abroad programs may provide a more affordable option for some students since they cost less overall.
+Summer study abroad may provide a more affordable option for some students since they cost less overall.
 However, long-term programs often provide more value per dollar spent, because you typically earn more credit hours on semester or year-long programs (see calculation below).
 Also, students often have less state/federal aid available for summer terms.
 Please see additional considerations below.